phytonics/stellar/docs/stellar/dwarves/binary_white_dwarf.md

 ## Stealing Gas

 In a binary white dwarf system, the white dwarf's gravitational field can begin to pull gas from its partner to itself -- in other words, the size of its partner exceeds their Roche lobe.
 The result is that the white dwarf slowly accrues gas from its partner.
+This occurs most when its partner is also reaching the end of its main sequence and has expanded to a red giant, where it is much easier for the size of the partner to exceed their lobe.

 (image placeholder)